klux21/limitless_times/README.md

 the times will match again either and so it seems rather an academic problem.

-For testing the functions and comparing the speed with the compiler build-in functions you can execute run_tests.sh in a console of Linux, BSD or Cygwin or other Unix systems that has C compiler.
+For testing the functions and comparing the speed with the compiler build-in functions you can execute run_tests.sh within a console of Linux, BSD or Cygwin or other Unix systems that has C compiler.
 There exist a little Visual Studio Project for Windows as well now.